pijiongmares/logseq/pages/Wonders Corp.md

 					- Mistake reports
 				- ### News
 					- New restaurants and features (processes) bulletin
-		- ### queue
+				- ### Queue
-		- current queued calls for the agent
+					- Current queued calls for the agent

 					  ---
 		- ### call history
 		- call summary of the agent
 		- clicking on the records will show a popup for playing the recorded call